Beginner-Friendly Guide to Financial Real Estate Terminology

 What does pre-qualified mean?

-Pre-qualified is an estimate of what you are able to borrow based on current financial indicators such as income, debt, assets, and others.
-Getting prequalified is a great first step to take and will help you begin to identify what you can buy.
-Once you have been prequalified, it’s important to keep your information up to date with your lender.
+Being pre-qualified for a loan means a lender gives you an estimate of what you are able to borrow based on current financial indicators such as income, debt, and assets.
+Getting pre-qualified is a great first step to take and will help you begin to identify what you can buy.
+Once you’ve been pre-qualified, it’s important to keep your information up to date with your lender.
 Again, this is a great first step to take, and one that can save you time and energy in the long run!

 What does pre-approval mean?